 Other interests, time permitting, include astro-imaging, photography, and goofing around with antennas, and antenna design.
 I especially like modeling directional antennas for 40M and then trying them out.

 The VHF/UHF station consists of a Flex 5000A, and TS-2000.
 A Commander-II 2M kW and Harris 6M kW PA help out when conditions are rough.
 On HF I like to use either the Flex or a FT-1000MP, both with the AL-1200 amplifier, when needed.
-The current antennas on VHF/UHF are a pair of CC 17B2s at 85', 25-elem 432 yagi at 80', and a CC 5-elem 6M beam at around 75'.
-Mast-mounted pre-amps are used on 2M and 432 and are both fed with almost 280' of 7/8" 75-ohm hardline.
+The current antennas on VHF/UHF are a CC 17B2 at 85', 23-elem 432 yagi at 80', a CC 5-elem 6M beam at around 75' and a 40m rotatable dipole at 71'.
+All VHF antennas are fed with 7/8" heliax.
 The HF tribander is on a different tower and is a CC X7 @ 75'.
 That tower & antenna are currently down.
 The 3rd picture down is from the 40' level of the 70' X7 tower looking north (tnx N8CVV).
 I also use a R8 vertical, a 2-elem 40M rotatable phased array, and an assortment of experimental 40M/75M wire antennas.
-If you get a minute, do a search on YouTube for my call to see some F/B tests on my home-brew 2-elem rotateable phased array for 40M.
-I QSL 100% direct andcurrently do NOT use the ARRL QSL bureau or LOTW.
+If you get a minute, do a search on YouTube for my call to see some neat F/B tests on my home-brew 2-elem rotateable phased array for 40M.
+I QSL 100% direct but currently do NOT use the ARRL QSL bureau or LOTW.

 73, Gedas, W8BYA